-Critical tasks must be conducted in a timely manner in order to control a fire or to treat a patient.
+Critical tasks must be conducted in a timely manner to control a fire or to treat a patient.
 Three scenarios commonly encountered are commonly utilized by fire districts when conducting field validation and critical tasking.
 They are a medium risk structure fire, a traffic collision with a trapped victim, and a cardiac arrest.
-EFD is responsible for assuring that responding apparatus and personnel are capable of performing all of the described tasks in a prompt, efficient, and safe manner.
+EFD is responsible for assuring that responding apparatus and personnel can perform all the described tasks in a prompt, efficient, and safe manner.